₹105

 Melavib Gel is not recommended for children under 12 years of age, as its safety and effectiveness have not been established.

-Melavib Gel is used to treat melasma (dark brown patch on skin).
+Melavib Gel is used to treat melasma (dark brown patches on skin).

 Melavib Gel contains Hydroquinone, Mometasone and Tretinoin.
 Hydroquinone is a skin-lightening agent that works by decreasing the amount of melanin (a skin pigment) that is responsible for the darkening of the skin.
 Mometasone is a corticosteroid that acts inside skin cells and inhibits the release of certain chemical messengers in the body that cause redness, itching and swelling.
-Tretinoin belongs to the class of retinoids (man-made vitamin A) that works by increasing the renewal of skin cells, which helps in the natural exfoliation of the skin's outer layers.
+Tretinoin belongs to the class of retinoids (synthetic vitamin A) and works by increasing the renewal of skin cells, which helps with the natural exfoliation of the skin's outer layers.

 Yes, Melavib Gel may increase the skin sensitivity to sunlight in the treated areas.
 Therefore, avoid or limit exposure to sunlight and sunlamps.
-You are advised to use sunscreen and wear protective clothing while going out to prevent sunburn.
+You are advised to use sunscreen and wear protective clothing when outdoors to prevent sunburn.

 Yes, Melavib Gel may cause skin irritation, burning sensation or itching at the site of application in rare cases.
-However, if the irritation persists or worsens, stop using Melavib Gel and consult a doctor.
+However, if the irritation persists or worsens, discontinue use of Melavib Gel and consult a physician.

-You are advised to use moisturizer in the morning every day to restore the fat barrier of the skin that protects the skin from damage.
+You are advised to use a moisturiser in the morning every day to restore the skin's barrier function, which protects it from damage.
 Melavib Gel may make the skin more sensitive to extreme weather conditions such as cold and wind.
-Therefore, wear protective clothing and use moisturizer as required.
-However, please consult a doctor before using moisturizing lotions or any other products with Melavib Gel.
+Therefore, wear protective clothing and use moisturiser as required.
+However, please consult a doctor before using moisturising lotions or any other products with Melavib Gel.

 No, Melavib Gel is not used to treat diaper rash.
 Using Melavib Gel under the child’s nappy enables it to pass through the skin easily and cause adverse effects.
 However, please consult a doctor before using Melavib Gel in children.